smscommunity/sms-guide/_game/techniques/maneuvers/biancoplant.md

 <img src="/sms-guide/assets/techniques/maneuvers/biancoplant/scumbagroof.png" width="600">

-- As you land on the red roof, press A+Y to jump and start spraying, aim just above the horizon so you spray the plant early
+- As you land on the red roof, press A+Y to jump and enter y-cam, and start spraying just above the horizon, so you spray the plant early
 - Slowly aim up as you fall, keeping the stream of water hitting the plant
 - After ~2.5s after you started spraying, un Y-Cam and backflip dive forward